 Cash flow interest rate risk is the risk that the future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Group is exposed to cash flow interest rate risk in relation to variable-rate financial leasing receivables, bank balances, bank borrowings (see Notes 21(a), 23 and 27 for details of these financial instruments respectively).
+The Group is exposed to cash flow interest rate risk in relation to bank balances and bank borrowings (see Notes 22 and 26 for details of these financial instruments respectively).
 The Group takes on exposure to the effects of fluctuation in the prevailing levels of market interest rates on the cash flow risks.

-The Group is also exposed to fair value interest rate risk in relation to fixed-rate financial leasing receivables, small and other loans receivables, promissory note and bond payable (see Notes 21(a) to (d), 28 and 29 for details of these financial instruments).
+The Group is also exposed to fair value interest rate risk in relation to fixed-rate financial leasing receivables, small and other loans receivables, promissory note and bonds payable (see Notes 20(a) to (d), 27 and 28 for details of these financial instruments).
 The Group does not have a fair value interest rate hedging policy.